chaotic-aur/packages/.github/ISSUE_TEMPLATE.md

   - [ ] No clue.
   - [ ] No, but the author doesn't really care, it's just for bureaucracy.

+- Have you searched the [issues](https://github.com/chaotic-aur/packages/issues) to ensure this request is new (not duplicated)?:

+  - [ ] YES

+- Have you read the [README](https://github.com/chaotic-aur/packages#banished-and-rejected-packages) to ensure this package is not banned?:

+  - [ ] YES

-## 👴 For outdated packages
+## 👴 For reporting outdated packages

-(You should delete this subsection if it's not useful for your issue.)

 - (If available) Link to latest build ([find it here](https://builds.garudalinux.org/repos/chaotic-aur/logs/)): [some-package.log](https://builds.garudalinux.org/repos/chaotic-aur/logs/some-package.log)